Out-of-the-box: Black-box Causal Attacks on Object Detectors: Supplementary Materials

-\Cref{tab:distOfConfOverlapYOLO,tab:distOfConfOverlapRTDETR,tab:distOfConfOverlapFasterRCNN} show the distribution of \msps across confidence intervals.
-All three models exhibit a large proportion of images where at least some \msps fall outside the predicted bounding box: \yolo has $62.42\%$, RT-DETR has $63.29\%$ and Faster-R-CNN has $74.58\%$.
-Despite many detections occurring at high confidence $0.7–1.0$, a substantial fraction still include \msps outside the bbox.
+\Cref{tab:combined_overlap_dist} show the distribution of \msps across confidence intervals.
+All three models exhibit a large proportion of images were at least some \msps fall outside the predicted bounding box: \yolo has $62.42\%$, RT-DETR has $63.29\%$ and Faster-R-CNN has $74.58\%$.
+Despite many detections occurring at high confidence $0.7-1.0$, a substantial fraction still includes \msps outside the bbox.
 This strongly suggests that the models rely on contextual cues beyond the object itself when predicting labels.
+The vast majority of detections rely on pixels outside the bounding box (Partial Overlap), even at the highest confidence levels.